CodingApfel/Coding-/README.md

 Just a liddle selfmade Portfolia website ...
-It is not finished
+It´s not finished